zepheira/pybibframe/README.md

 # Converting MARC/XML to RDF or Versa output (API)

-The `bibframe.reader.marcxml.bfconvert` method can be used from APIs etc to run the conversion.
+The `bibframe.reader.marcxml.bfconvert` function can be used from APIs etc to run the conversion.

 	>>> from bibframe.reader.marcxml import bfconvert
 	>>> inputs = open('records.mrx', 'r')